KxSystems/docs-v1/docs/language/files.md

 Syntax: `read0 x`

 Returns data from text file or handle.

-### lines from a text file

-Where `x` is a filename, returns the lines of the file as a list of strings.
+Where `x` is

+- a filename, returns the lines of the file as a list of strings.
 Lines are assumed delimited by either LF or CRLF, and the delimiters are removed.
 ```q
 q)`:test.txt 0:("hello";"goodbye")  / write some text to a file
 q)read0`:test.txt